graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 # URL

-A server MUST enable GraphQL requests to one of more GraphQL schemas.
+A server MUST enable GraphQL requests to one or more GraphQL schemas.

 Each GraphQL schema a server provides MUST be served via one or more URLs.

-A client MUST be able to send all their GraphQL query and mutation requests for a single GraphQL schema made available by a server to a single URL endpoint on that server.
 A server MUST NOT require the client to use different URLs for different GraphQL query and mutation requests to the same GraphQL schema.

-Note: This means that a client must be able to issue all GraphQL query and mutation operations it needs via a single endpoint.

 The GraphQL schema available via a single URL MAY be different for different clients.
 For example, alpha testers or authenticated users may have access to a